-This Sweet Potato Pecan Bread was inspired by the autumn favorite, candied sweet potatoes.
+This Sweet Potato Pecan Bread was inspired by the fall/autumn favorite, candied sweet potatoes.
 It is moist, fragrant , and delicious served warm.

 One of my favorite side dishes in the fall is Candied Sweet Potatoes.
 This bread was inspired by that classic autumn favorite.
 I combined the ingredients used in the dish with a quick bread recipe from my previous post Dates and Zucchini Bread.
 I was not disappointed with the results.
 The aroma of caramelized sweet potatoes filled the kitchen when the bread was baking in the oven.
 I could hardly wait to taste it.